-The writings are my tracks, the proof of my pilgrimage.
+Back to this blog… these writings are my tracks, the proof of my pilgrimage.
 They are some of the things I’ve noticed along the way and worked to both report and assimilate into my ever-growing person and that of my family.
-For this writer, there is no true understanding without working it out in words, for I work inductively.
+For me, there is no true understanding without working it out in words, for I work inductively.

-Under Ripe for Harvest World Outreach we serve as missionaries.
-We spent our first term of service in the state of Puebla — with a daily view of the massive active volcano — my husband established relationships with village governments and helped lead in short-term teams to complete clean water projects and do follow-up with discipleship.
+Under Ripe for Harvest World Outreach we now serve as missionaries.
+We spent our first term of service in the state of Puebla, where we enjoyed a daily view of the massive active volcano.
+My husband established relationships with village governments and helped lead in short-term teams to complete clean water projects and do follow-up with discipleship.
 I hosted women’s prayer gatherings and bible studies in our home, taught evangelistic painting classes and was part of the preaching team in our church.

-We spent last year in an unbelievably hot and small coastal fishing village where my oldest son and I studied Spanish full-time.
+Our family spent last year in an unbelievably hot, little coastal fishing village where my oldest son and I studied Spanish full-time.
 A large iguana lived in our ceiling and peered down at us while we ate supper.
 Scorpions and tarantulas often decorated our mosquito nets.
 But, we heard the ocean at nights from our beds and when we ran outside to use the bathroom we saw a clear sky poked through with starry lights.

 Now, having entered our next 4-year term, we live in the state of Oaxaca.
 God has brought us here and we’ve a strong sense that it will be for many, many years as he supplies.
 This time we find ourselves in a dry and cactus-ridden desert valley.
 My husband is working to get already translated Scriptures into audio format and then distributed to the more than 120 language groups located in this state alone — many who have never heard the gospel in their heart language.
 We also work together at Casa Compasiva, a birthing clinic in the Oaxaca City where women can experience safe and nurturing care.
 There we serve in the areas of carpentry/maintenance and prayer/spiritual formation for the staff and clients.
-This year I’m teaching middle school ancient history too, at the school for missionary children that our children attend.
+This year I’m teaching middle school ancient history too, at a school for missionary children where three of our children attend.

-I live a full life containing many of the common challenges of raising a family in a foreign culture, but a good one because Jesus is worthy of our joyful obedience and pouring out all we are for the sake of expanding, deepening and strengthening his kingdom.
+I live a full life containing many of the common challenges of raising a family in a foreign culture.
+It’s a good one because Jesus is worthy of our joyful obedience and pouring out all we are for the sake of expanding, deepening and strengthening his kingdom.

-There is much ground I’ve covered in the living and in the learning, and yet I want to go higher in for, ‘there remains very much land left to possess’ (Joshua 13:1).
+There is much ground covered in the living and in the learning, and yet a pressing to go higher in for, ‘there remains very much land left to possess’ (Joshua 13:1).

-So as I re-launch this blog with sharper focus, I want to write about — unpacking from different angles — what is perhaps my greatest discovery so far, of which I now hold fast:
+As this blog is re-launched with sharper focus, I want to write about — unpacking from different angles — what is perhaps one of my greatest discoveries so far, of which I now hold fast: